BrennerSpear/sesame-pi/SIMPLIFIED_BUTTON_README.md

 ## Hardware Setup

 Connect a momentary push button between GPIO pin 19 and ground (GND) on your Raspberry Pi.
 The button service uses the internal pull-up resistor, so no external resistor is needed.

+## Improvements to Triple-Click Detection

+The triple-click detection has been improved in the following ways:

+1. **Increased Timeout**: The timeout between clicks has been increased from 0.5 seconds to 1.0 second, making it easier to perform a triple-click.

+2. **Separated Concerns**: The button release handler now checks if we're in the middle of a potential triple-click sequence before starting the Sesame process.
+This prevents the process start operation from interfering with triple-click detection.

+3. **Better Cleanup**: All scripts now include proper cleanup when exited with Ctrl+C, ensuring that any running processes are stopped and temporary files are removed.

 ## Advantages of the Simplified Approach